 Schneider Electric enforces brute force protection for EcoStruxure IT.
 You will be blocked from logging in to your account if you have entered a wrong password for more than 10 times from the same IP address.
 You will then receive instructions on how to unblock the IP address from EcoStruxure IT via email.

-Moreover, Schneider Electric enforces rate limits as well.
-If you attempt to log in 20 times per minute as the same user from the same location, regardless of having the correct credentials, the rate limit will come into effect.
+Schneider Electric enforces rate limits as well.
+If you attempt to log in 20 times per minute as the same user from the same location, regardless of having the correct credentials, the rate limit will apply.
 You will then only be able to make 10 attempts per minute.

 All requests coming from the gateway are signed using a unique private key created on installation and stored in the gateway, making it impossible to impersonate it.